 Amsterdam History School Trips & Tours - The Holocaust

-A great destination to study World War Two, all just a short distance from the UK.
+A great destination to learn about World War Two, all just a short distance from the UK.
 We also offer a range of alternative school trips to Amsterdam, depending on your needs.

 Prices start from £309pp